Olaminiyi/Project-13/README.md

 ![Alt text](images/13.2.png)

-create a new folder env-vars, then for each environment, create new YAML files which we will use to set variables
+create a new folder env-vars, then for each environment, create new YAML files which we will use to set variables.

 updated env-vars.yaml with the code below
 ```